 An Academic Honor Policy Hearing is held for all second offenses, for all first offenses that involve egregious violations of the Academic Honor Policy, for all offenses that involve simultaneous violations of the Student Conduct Code, and in all cases where the student denies responsibility for the alleged violation.
-The decision regarding whether an allegation is egregious is made by the Dean of the Faculties (or designee) and the instructor.
+The decision regarding whether an allegation is egregious is made by the Vice President for Faculty Development and Advancement (or designee) and the instructor.
 In some cases, a Step 1 sanction may have been appropriately proposed prior to the convening of an Academic Honor Policy Hearing.
 If the student is found responsible in these cases, the panel typically will impose a sanction no more severe than that which was proposed by the faculty member.
 The panel is required to provide a clear written justification for imposing a sanction more severe than the sanction proposed in Step 1.
 Students will not be penalized solely for exercising their right to request a Step 2 hearing.
 The following sanctions are available in Step 2 (see the Procedures section) and may be imposed singly or in combination:

-- 1. additional academic work - 2. a reduced grade (including "0" or "F") for the assignment - 3. a reduced grade (including "F") for the course - 4.
-Reprimand (written or verbal) - 5.
-Educational Activities attendance at educational programs, interviews with appropriate officials, planning and implementing educational programs, or other educational activities.
-Fees may be charged to cover the cost of educational activities. - 6.
-Restitution
+- 1. additional academic work, including re-doing the assignment - 2. a reduced grade (including "0" or "F") for the assignment - 3. a reduced grade (including "F") for the course - 4.
+Educational Activities attendance at educational programs, development of an academic plan with the assistance of the Academic Center for Excellence, participation in an Ethics Workshop, tutoring regarding proper citation practices, meetings with appropriate faculty or administrators, writing essays, or other educational activities.
+Fees may be charged to cover the cost of educational activities. - 5.
+Restitution, letter of apology, or other restorative act - 6.

-- 7. Conduct Probation a period of time during which any further violation of the Academic Honor Policy may result in more serious sanctions being imposed.
-Some of the restrictions that may be placed on the student during the probationary period include, but are not limited to: participation in student activities or representation of the University on athletic teams or in other leadership positions. - 8.
 Disciplinary Probation a period of time during which any further violation of the Academic Honor Policy puts the student's status with the University in jeopardy.
 If the student is found "responsible" for another violation during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension, Dismissal, or Expulsion.
-The restrictions that may be placed on the student during this time period are the same as those under Conduct Probation. - 9.
-Suspension Separation from the University for a specified period, not to exceed two years. - 10.
+Restrictions may be placed on the student's activities during this time period include, but are not limited to: participating in student activities; representing the University on athletic teams or in other leadership positions; and participating in practice for athletic or other competitions. - 7.
+Suspension Separation from the University for a specified period, not to exceed two years. - 8.
 Dismissal Separation from the University for an indefinite period of time.
 Dismissal is considered a final sanction, but readmission is possible in some cases under documented exceptional circumstances.
-No consideration will be given to readmitting a dismissed student within the first three years after a dismissal is imposed. - 11.
-Expulsion Separation from the University without the possibility of readmission. - 12.
-Withholding of diplomas, transcripts, or other records for a specified period of time. - 13.
-Suspension of degree, in cases where an offense is discovered after the degree is posted. - 14.
+No consideration will be given to readmitting a dismissed student within the first three years after a dismissal is imposed.
+Dismissal is noted on the student transcript. - 9.
+Expulsion Separation from the University without the possibility of readmission.
+Expulsion is noted on the student transcript. - 10.
+Withholding of diplomas, transcripts, or other records for a specified period of time. - 11.
+Suspension of degree, in cases where an offense is discovered after the degree is posted. - 12.
 Revocation of degree, in cases where an offense is discovered after the degree is posted.